- November 21, 2024

-Dr. Colleen Conklin was the first School Board member to take her seat at the county commission chambers on Oct.
+Dr. Colleen Conklin was the first School Board member to take her seat in the Flagler County commission chambers on Oct.
 14. She was settling in for what was to be her final Flagler County School Board meeting after 24 years on the board.

 Then Bunnell city officials started filing into the room.
 It turned out that Bunnell also had a city commission meeting scheduled in the chambers that night.
 So, Conklin’s final business meeting was held in the cramped workshop room upstairs.

-It was typical of the topsy turvy school board in which you never know what might happen next.
+It was typical of the topsy turvy Flagler County School Board meetings in which you never know what might happen next.
 During her six terms on the board, Conklin built coalitions and had more than her share of tussles with other board members.
 One thing her allies and adversaries would agree on is she was always passionate about her beliefs.
 Her final meeting will be a workshop on Nov.
 12, after which Superintendent LaShakia Moore is planning a celebration.

 Conklin is the executive director of the Gaetz Aerospace Institute at Embry-Riddle Aeronautical University, a dual-enrollment and outreach program encouraging students to pursue aerospace and aviation careers.
-She said that for the first time since she was teenager, she will have only one job.
+Now that she is stepping down from the School Board, she said that for the first time since she was a teenager, she will have only one job.

 Dr. Conklin sat down with the Observer before her final business meeting and discussed some of the board’s triumphs and challenges over the past 24 years and what her next challenge might be.